-The current system of research ethics review and oversight developed over the past several decades to serve as an intermediary between researchers and research participants, intending to address the inherent conflicts that may arise between advancing science and protecting and promoting participant interests.
+The current system of research ethics review and oversight places IRBs in the role of intermediaries between researchers and research participants, addressing the inherent conflicts that may arise between advancing science and protecting and promoting participant interests.
 Although the burdens and inefficiencies of this system are well-studied, there has been little research on the system's benefits and effectiveness.
-This one-sidedness is due in part to the difficulty associated with evaluating the prevention of harms or wrongs associated with research participation, as opposed to documenting when these occur.
-Systematic efforts to measure the system's impact on ethical behavior, knowledge, and institutional culture can also be challenging.
+This one-sidedness is due in part to the difficulty associated with evaluating whether and how IRBs and HRPPs prevent harm to research participants, as opposed to documenting when harms occur.
+Efforts to measure the oversight system's impact on ethical behavior, knowledge, and institutional culture can also be challenging.

-In addition, several members of Congress have recently stated concerns about IRB quality, in June 2020 calling for the Government Accountability Office to investigate a number of questions, including the following:
+In June 2020, several members of Congress expressed concerns about IRB quality and called for the Government Accountability Office (GAO) to investigate a number of questions, including the following:

 Do existing standards of quality, efficiency, and effectiveness provide adequate protection for participants in IRB-approved clinical trials?
 How can IRBs, the FDA, and the Department of Health and Human Services address any shortcomings in the current system to improve quality and patient outcomes?